 Building Your First Cereal Automation Script: A Step-by-Step Guide

 This guide walks through building your first Cereal automation script from scratch.
 By the end, you’ll have a working script you can run and test locally — and a clear picture of how Cereal’s SDK fits together.
+Users install and run scripts through the Cereal desktop app, which is free for macOS, Windows, and Linux.

 Prerequisites